Lorias-Jak/LoriTime/docs/Commands.md

 <br>

+> **Note:** The debugger will be turned off automatically after the configured time.
+Be aware that you need to enable the debugger via the console if you use MultiSetup.<br>

-> **Note:** You can customize the plugin commands by adding an alias or removing them in the config
+> **Note:** You can customize the plugin commands by adding an alias or removing them in the config.
 <details>
 <summary>Custom command alias</summary>